 An artist’s grant from the Community Foundation changed Glenda Blake’s life.
-Now Glenda and her husband are giving back, establishing the Glenda Blake and Leo Cotnoir Fund to support artists and community arts activities.
+That gift inspired Glenda and her husband to give back, establishing the Glenda Blake and Leo Cotnoir Fund in 2016, to support artists and community arts activities.
+Sadly, Glenda passed away in May of 2020, but her legacy will live on with her fund supported now by Leo.

 A graduate of SUNY Oswego, Glenda was born in the North Country of New York but raised mostly in the Southern Tier.
 She worked for many years in graphic design and communications, including 14 years as director of publications at Broome Community College, now SUNY Broome.
 She and Leo met after he moved from Washington, D.C. for a job in the Binghamton area.